ccaitano/team-profile-generator/README.md

 # team-profile-generator 📄 - [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)
-HTML generator that displays team members, their roles on the team and their contact information
+HTML generator that displays team members, their roles on the team and their contact information.

 ## **Description**
 The `Team Profile Generator` allows the user to generate a standard README file for new projects.
 The user is able to customize the project title, description, installation instructions, usage information, licensing requirements, contribution guidelines, and test instructions.
 Contact information for a GitHub profile and email address are also included.

 ## **Table of Contents**